Walker Ryan will never stop skateboarding

 Walker Ryan has seen a lot in his years of skateboarding.
 He has 25 years of experience under his belt, and it gives him quite the perspective on skating.
 We can all benefit from his knowledge, which he was nice enough to share with us in a lengthy interview.
 Not everybody who is experienced with something is necessarily good at talking about it.
 Have you ever heard one of those great athletes that have nothing to say when interviewed?
 Fortunately, Ryan isn’t like that at all.
 Here are some of Walker’s insights on skating, which feel particularly poignant during these uncertain times.

-Walker: Yeah, well it’s definitely the “epicenter” right now in the States.
+Yeah, well it’s definitely the “epicenter” right now in the States.
 We just moved to the city in November, we’re living in Manhattan, and we left March 21st or 22nd.
 We’ve been staying at my wife Withney's mother’s house in Massachusetts.
 It’s a little island called Martha’s Vineyard.

-Cute, it’s probably a good place to be at the minute, isn’t it?
+It’s probably a good place to be at the minute, isn’t it?
 Just away from the city… and people.

-Walker: Yeah, we’re in the middle of the woods, quite a contrast.
+Yeah, we’re in the middle of the woods, quite a contrast.

 Nice!
 And are there places you can skate?

-Walker: Yeah, there’s a really nice skatepark on the island which is lucky but at this time I just go down to the road where there’s a smooth patch.
+Yeah, there’s a really nice skatepark on the island which is lucky but at this time I just go down to the road where there’s a smooth patch.

 That’s alright then!
 Right, so can you tell us a little about Old Friends and how it started?

-Walker: Yeah, so I started Old Friends with a really good friend who I grew up with, Chris Collins.
+Yeah, so I started Old Friends with a really good friend who I grew up with, Chris Collins.
 He’s an artist and came up with a little doodle and I thought it was awesome and thought we should put it on some hats.
 It was pretty much as simple as that!
 He also had an idea for a skate shop called Old Friends that he wanted to do but wasn’t in the mood to do it then, this was about 5 and a half years ago, so I suggested that we just turn it into a little company.

 I’d been wanting to start something on my own, a hat company, ‘cause I’d lost my hat sponsor.
 What was funny was the hat sponsor had actually turned into a company that just manufactures for other brands.
 I think they weren’t doing as well as they wanted to like their own brand but they had a really good product, so they started making hats for basically all the main brands in skateboarding.
 Everyone, Thrasher, you name it, they make their hats.